apenn142/unity-hololens/README.md

-# unity-hololens
+# unity-HoloLens
 ## Created in Unity, written in c#
-Microsoft Hololens application designed to be a hands free 'cookbook' cooking utility.
+Microsoft HoloLens application designed to be a hands free 'cookbook' cooking utility.

 **Scripts for logic and functionality are located in the assets/scripts/ directory.**